NIVANorge/Mobius/README.md

 ![Alt text](Documentation/img/mobiviewpersist.png?raw=true "Example of running the PERSiST model in MobiView.")

+### Getting MobiView

+For now, we recommend you email us ([magnus.norling@niva.no]) to get a pre-compiled version of MobiView.
+If you want to compile it yourself feel free, you need to install Ultimate++.
+We will soon find a more reliable way of distributing this.

 ### Creating MobiView compatible .dlls

 MobiView can load the same .dlls as the python wrapper.
-We will soon have application .cpps and compilation scripts set up for all of the models.
+We will soon have application .cpps and compilation scripts set up for all of the models. ***More on this soon***